HaxeFoundation/code-cookbook/assets/content/cookbook/Other/using-haxe-classes-in-standard-javascript.md

 </body>
 </html>
 ```
-...it traces the result to the browser console.
+...it traces the multiplied result to the browser console.

 However, the MyUtils class is also exposed to the global scope, and this makes it possible to use it for example in this way:
 ```html